Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

 [comment]: <> (Screen unvollständig - Anzeigefehler, Bug Ticket?)

-The list displays the selected receipt for the split booking.
+The list displays the selected receipt for the split posting.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Supplier*
     Supplier number.
 By default, this field is empty.